 American Museum of Natural History

 This museum is probably most famous for its fossil halls, and for a good reason—those giant dinosaurs are pretty awesome to see up close for kids and adults alike.
-But there’s so much more to learn about and discover here, such as exhibits about ocean life, gems and minerals, and the evolution of humans, and you won’t want to miss the Space Show at the Hayden Planetarium.
+But there’s so much more to learn about and discover here, such as exhibits about ocean life, gems and minerals, humans’ evolution, and the Hayden Planetarium.
 If your children have had a chance to see “A Night at the Museum,” they’ll be super psyched to see the parts of the facility featured in the movie (yes, “Dum Dum” has a special spot on the 3rd floor).
 And the recently opened Gilder Center includes a butterfly vivarium and Invisible Worlds, an immersive experience that shows how all life on Earth is connected.
-The museum is open daily, and tickets start at $28 for adults, $22 for students with ID, and $16 for children 3-12.
+The museum is open daily, and ticket prices start at $25 for the newer exhibits; for permanent installations, it’s “pay as you wish” for NJ residents.

 200 Central Park West, New York, NY 10024